 Would you like to visit Medellin Colombia?
 Share your thoughts with me!

 Liked these top things to do in Medellin Colombia?
-Pin it for later…
+Pin this Medellin travel guide for later…

 Lisa is a guest writer for The Wandering Core!
 She is the writer and photographer behind Cultural Foodies.
 In 2014, she traded rubber flip-flops, bikinis, and kukui nut leis for warm boots, fleece scarves, and REI gear & moved from O’ahu, Hawai’i to Seattle, Washington.
 She lived in the Emerald City for four years where she met her now-husband, Sasha.
 In 2017 they left our corporate careers to travel abroad for half a year, visiting ten countries and over 50 cities!